UPDATE 6/18/26 11:00am:

-The first tropical system of hurricane season has formed in the Gulf of America, and it could strengthen enough to bring heavy rain and potentially damaging winds to parts of the Carolinas later this week, according to official models.
+The first tropical system of hurricane season has formed in the Gulf of Mexico, and it could strengthen enough to bring heavy rain and potentially damaging winds to parts of the Carolinas later this week, according to official models.

 Potential Tropical Cyclone One developed Tuesday and could become Tropical Storm Arthur by Wednesday.
 The National Weather Service is watching for the possibility that the system could continue strengthening after moving inland, increasing the risk of stronger wind gusts as it approaches South Carolina.